BipinSubedi0608/banknote_net_model/README.md

 # Currency Recognition App

 This project is a banknote currency recognition system using deep learning.
 It allows users to upload images of banknotes and predicts the currency type using a trained neural network.
+This model is trained on the [Banknote_net](https://github.com/microsoft/banknote-net) dataset provided by **Microsoft**.

 ## Features